baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

     int r () const;
     int s (int);
 };
 ```

-A DSO containing definitions for all these functions and members should only export the function foo and the destructor(s) of baz and baz::s.
+A DSO containing definitions for all these functions and members should only export the function `foo` and the destructor(s) of `baz` and `baz::s`.
 An export map to achieve this could look like this:

 ```c
 {